sakshid07/NewsApp/README.md

 # News App

-A new Flutter project using an API.
+A News App by integrating an API with Flutter.